Monkey Facts

 Scientists speculate that their loud sneezes during the rainy season could give them away to hunters.

-13. Lesula monkeys have human-like faces
+13. Lesula monkeys have human-like faces.

 What’s interesting about these monkeys is their looks.
-They have human-like eyes, flat faces, and noses, which is uncommon in other monkeys.
+They have human-like eyes, flat faces, and noses, uncommon in other monkeys.
 They have blond fur from their chin to their chest, while the different parts of their bodies come in black fur.
 Sadly, these monkeys are also on the list of endangered species.

 Quiz: What monkey has the loudest call?